 LMM has a mission-level commitment to advocacy and we work for common sense public policy solutions informed by innovative programs working on behalf of low-income and marginalized people.

-The work of advocacy is carried through several key activities:
+In support of our commitments, our advocacy work is carried out through several key activities:

 - Civic Engagement– We use the power of convening to bring together public officials, community leaders, residents, advocates, activists and stakeholders.

 - Public Events– We host interest groups and community organizations for meetings and plan and sponsor events with public officials on important and timely issues.

 - Community Voice– We rely on trusted partner research of policy issues and bolster it with information and real-life experience directly from our clients and program participants.